sukebenet/dreampower/README.md

-# Official DeepNude Algorithm Source Code
+# Official DeepNude Algorithm

 ![Logo](readmeimgs/logo.png?raw=true "logo")

-The original DeepNude Software and all its safety measures have been violated and exposed by hackers.
-It no longer makes sense to hide the code.
+The original [DeepNude Software](https://www.deepnude.com) and all its safety measures have been violated and exposed by hackers.
+Two days after the launch, the reverse engineering of the app was already on github.
+It no longer makes sense to hide the source code.
 DeepNude uses an interesting method to solve a typical AI problem, so it could be useful for researchers and developers working in other fields such as fashion, cinema and visual effects.

 This repo contains the core algorithm, not the user interface.